nordcloud/cloudtrail-activity-events/event-sources/autobackup/README.md

-# Autobackup
+# IBM Multicloud Autobackup

-Autobackup currently does not support Cloud Trail integration.
+IBM Multicloud Autobackup currently does not support Cloud Trail integration.
 This document is an example only.

+Please contact our IBM Multicloud support to get it working.

 ## Event types